Uncertainty in Buffy the Vampire Slayer: Resurrection and Consequences

 At the end of Buffy the Vampire Slayer Season 7, the structure of the world comes into question when Willow uses the Scythe to spread the power of the slayer to all potential slayers around the world.
 Whedon and team illustrate this by showing several women who feel the power unexpectedly surging through them—and without confusion, embracing it immediately.
 One stops her own abuse.
 Another prepares to take the softball swing of her life.
 The ramifications of this unleashing of magic are only hinted at when the team discussed going out to find the other slayers.

-In the intervening time between the books and the television show, the slayers organized into squadrons who run missions in militaristic style, with Xander overseeing operations from a command center.
+In the intervening time between the books and the television show, the slayers organized into squadrons that run missions in a militaristic style, with Xander overseeing operations from a command center.
 Of the over 1,800 slayers created by the Scythe, 500 work with the Scoobies.
-This global reach offers the slayer not as a localized phenomenon around a Hellmouth, but as an organized force working across international boundaries.
+This global reach offers the slayer not as a localized phenomenon around a Hellmouth but as an organized force working across international boundaries.

 Scenario planning lessons learned by analogy

-Buffy was a show that has fought cancelation in order to continue to explore.
-Because it is fiction, its birth, death, and resurrection have little or no impact on the day-to-day lives of any but it most stalwart fans.
-In the real world, however, the refusal to give up power under a structure that insists on it because of past abuses, does nothing but create uncertainty.
+Buffy was a show that fought cancelation in order to continue to explore.
+Because it is fiction, its birth, death, and resurrection have little or no impact on the day-to-day lives of any but its most stalwart fans.
+In the real world, however, the refusal to give up power under a structure that insists on it because of past abuses does nothing but create uncertainty.

 Organizations rise to assure certainty but actually create uncertainty

-Many conservatives believe the United Nations no longer serves a purpose, or that its purposes no longer aligns with the goals of the United States.
+Many conservatives believe the United Nations no longer serves a purpose or that its purposes no longer align with the goals of the United States.
 The Brexit vote in the UK brings into question the structure of the United Kingdom and the European Union, while the coup in Turkey raises questions about the stability and effectiveness of NATO.
-The vote to remove term limits in China creates new uncertainties about China’s stability as a world player even as it thinks such a move increases stability.
-History has proven more than once that rule by a single individual fuels chaos, and that the chaos of democracy, actually results in more sustainable stability.
+The vote to remove term limits in China creates new uncertainties about China’s stability as a world player, even as it thinks such a move increases stability.
+History has proven more than once that rule by a single individual fuels chaos and that the chaos of democracy actually results in more sustainable stability.